 Chair of Governors: Catherine Carden

-As Chair of the Governing Body I work closely with the Headteacher and other Governing Body members to ensure that St John's continues to grow and thrive; meeting the needs of the children and offering a broad and balanced curriculum that challenges and motivates children to learn and be the best that they can be.
+As Chair of the Governing Body I work closely with the Headteacher and other Governing Body members to ensure that St John's continues to grow and thrive; meeting the needs of the children by offering a broad and balanced curriculum that challenges and motivates children to learn and be the best that they can be.

 I previously served as a member of the Interim Executive Board at the school for two years prior to the formation of the Governing body in July 2016.
 Therefore, I have seen how the school has changed and developed over this period.
 Prior to this, I served on a governing body of another Canterbury Primary School.